M4598bm/President-2016/README.md

     - You may pick a bill to send (through a representative) to a committee that you hope will eventually get to you to sign into law.
 You can create a bill that has up to 3 ideas in it (each could possibly make it more toxic, so be careful).
     - You may talk to all legislators in your party privately to support up to 5 specific ideas (not bills).
 They may leak the information.
     - You may talk to legislators during a turn, though there is a small chance they will not talk to you.
 Things you can say:
       * Make a deal with them.
-You will support or denounce a bill in front of congress and they will vote yea or nay on any bill.
+You will support or denounce a bill in front of congress (or endorse them) and they will vote yea or nay on any bill.
 You will see a list of yay and nay votes by them and bills they have expressed support for.
+      * If they are campaigning you can endorse them.
+This will tie you to their voting record and approval rating, but it will also improve their approval rating and they will like you more.
+This can also be given in a deal.
+      *